 Started offering photography as a service.
 When you're starting a business a side hustle is never a bad idea.

 Later in 2016: SoulCycle was making changes.
 We didn't work together anymore.
 There goes a huge chunk of sales revenue.
 However, I was excited about my first activewear collection that was in the works.

 January 2017: Launched my first activewear line.
 It did well.
 But, WOW, activewear is a saturated market.
 I knew this, but didn't really care at the moment.
 Once I get my mind set on something, there's no turning back.

-July 2017: Went out to Seattle with my husband (for his new job).
-Did the bicoastal thing (still doing it).
+July 2017: Went out to Seattle, did the bicoastal thing for a while.
 After a few weeks away from NYC I realized that I didn't really have a life.
 All I did was WORK.

 Started to question what I was doing with my business and if I was really happy doing it?

-March 2018: Left Ziel, went back out to Seattle in April, still wasn't really sure about what to do with my brand.
+March 2018: Left Ziel, still wasn't really sure about what to do with my brand.